 Warning about borrowing

-Short term loans can be an expensive experience, so make sure you need one before you take it out.
-The APR is a lot higher for short term loans than other financing options.
+Short-term loans can be expensive, so make sure you absolutely need one before you take it out.
+The APR is a lot higher for short-term loans than other financing options.
 APR rates can reach astronomical heights and keep borrowers deep in debt with their payday lenders.

-How do these rates differ from other financial products?
+How do payday loan rates differ from other financial products?

 - Personal loans.
 Personal loan interest rates also depend on the lender and if the loan is secured or unsecured.
 The interest rate for personal loans largely differs by what credit tier you fall under.
 For example, an excellent credit score would get an average APR of 10.94%, and a good credit score would receive around a 14.56% rate.
 For average credit, you would most likely get an APR around 19.56%, and a bad credit score would receive an APR of around 28.64%.
 No-credit-check loans typically have the highest APR, averaging about a 36% APR.